dogancelik/endl/README.md

 *endl* has a very simple also an advanced API for link extracting, file downloading, executing and unzipping.

-**Every version under 1.0 is beta.
-This means it has bugs and features can change.**
+:exclamation: Every version under 1.0 is *experimental*.
+Features work but they may have bugs or they can change in next versions so you should also pay attention to the changelog frequently. :exclamation:

 ## Simple example
 This is written in [*CoffeeScript*](https://github.com/jashkenas/coffeescript).